Castle Rock Wealth Management LLC Buys Shares of 6,823 Main Street Capital Co. (NYSE:MAIN)

-Castle Rock Wealth Management LLC bought a new stake in Main Street Capital Co.
-(NYSE:MAIN – Get Rating) in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Castle Rock Wealth Management LLC bought a new stake in shares of Main Street Capital Co.
+(NYSE:MAIN – Get Rating) during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
 The firm bought 6,823 shares of the financial services provider’s stock, valued at approximately $268,000.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Farmers & Merchants Trust Co of Chambersburg PA acquired a new stake in Main Street Capital in the third quarter valued at $67,000.
+Other institutional investors have also added to or reduced their stakes in the company.
+Farmers & Merchants Trust Co of Chambersburg PA purchased a new stake in Main Street Capital during the 3rd quarter valued at $67,000.
 Private Trust Co.
-NA purchased a new position in shares of Main Street Capital in the second quarter valued at $80,000.
-McElhenny Sheffield Capital Management LLC purchased a new position in shares of Main Street Capital in the fourth quarter valued at $81,000.
-Vaughan Nelson Investment Management L.P. purchased a new position in shares of Main Street Capital in the fourth quarter valued at $98,000.
+NA bought a new position in shares of Main Street Capital during the 2nd quarter valued at $80,000.
+McElhenny Sheffield Capital Management LLC bought a new position in shares of Main Street Capital during the 4th quarter valued at $81,000.
+Vaughan Nelson Investment Management L.P. bought a new position in shares of Main Street Capital during the 4th quarter valued at $98,000.
 Finally, Nomura Asset Management Co.
-Ltd. increased its position in shares of Main Street Capital by 170.8% in the third quarter.
+Ltd. lifted its holdings in shares of Main Street Capital by 170.8% during the 3rd quarter.
 Nomura Asset Management Co.
-Ltd. now owns 3,450 shares of the financial services provider’s stock valued at $116,000 after buying an additional 2,176 shares in the last quarter.
-Institutional investors and hedge funds own 18.79% of the company’s stock.
+Ltd. now owns 3,450 shares of the financial services provider’s stock valued at $116,000 after buying an additional 2,176 shares during the period.
+18.79% of the stock is currently owned by hedge funds and other institutional investors.

 Insider Activity

-In related news, EVP Jason B. Beauvais sold 6,800 shares of the business’s stock in a transaction that occurred on Wednesday, March 29th.
+In other news, Director John Earl Jackson acquired 3,000 shares of the business’s stock in a transaction dated Friday, March 31st.
+The stock was purchased at an average price of $39.20 per share, for a total transaction of $117,600.00.
+Following the completion of the transaction, the director now directly owns 60,517 shares in the company, valued at approximately $2,372,266.40.
+The acquisition was disclosed in a filing with the SEC, which is available through this link.
+In other Main Street Capital news, EVP Jason B. Beauvais sold 6,800 shares of the business’s stock in a transaction that occurred on Wednesday, March 29th.
 The stock was sold at an average price of $39.41, for a total transaction of $267,988.00.
-Following the transaction, the executive vice president now directly owns 160,037 shares of the company’s stock, valued at approximately $6,307,058.17.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In related news, EVP Jason B. Beauvais sold 6,800 shares of the business’s stock in a transaction that occurred on Wednesday, March 29th.
-The stock was sold at an average price of $39.41, for a total transaction of $267,988.00.
-Following the transaction, the executive vice president now directly owns 160,037 shares of the company’s stock, valued at approximately $6,307,058.17.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director John Earl Jackson purchased 3,000 shares of Main Street Capital stock in a transaction that occurred on Friday, March 31st.
+Following the sale, the executive vice president now directly owns 160,037 shares of the company’s stock, valued at $6,307,058.17.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director John Earl Jackson acquired 3,000 shares of Main Street Capital stock in a transaction on Friday, March 31st.
 The shares were bought at an average cost of $39.20 per share, for a total transaction of $117,600.00.
-Following the completion of the transaction, the director now directly owns 60,517 shares in the company, valued at approximately $2,372,266.40.
+Following the completion of the purchase, the director now directly owns 60,517 shares of the company’s stock, valued at $2,372,266.40.
 The disclosure for this purchase can be found here.
-Insiders have sold 15,694 shares of company stock valued at $619,006 in the last three months.
+Insiders sold a total of 15,694 shares of company stock worth $619,006 over the last 90 days.
 Corporate insiders own 4.00% of the company’s stock.

 Main Street Capital is a principal investment firm that provides long-term debt and equity capital to lower middle market companies.
 Main Street’s investments are primarily made to support management buyouts, recapitalizations, growth financings and acquisitions of companies that operate in diverse industry sectors and generally have annual revenues ranging from $10 million to $100 million.